protocol

 index

-high-level initialization routines.
+High-level initialization routines.

 These routines provide high level interfaces to initialize potential terms